How we carefully craft our own cage

 TRAINING WORKSHOPS FOR PROFESSIONALS ON SENSORY PROCESSING SENSITIVITY

-We offer workshops on Sensory Processing Sensitivity for PROFESSIONALS - If you would like to have a workshop in your area, do contact us with any ideas of venues and interested colleagues so that we can create a workshop for you.
+I offer workshops on high sensitivity for professionals from a variety of fields, parents and managers of HSPs - If you would like to have a workshop in your area, do contact me with any ideas of venues and interested colleagues so that I can create a workshop for you.

 Here is a brief interview with Dr Elaine Aron, where she describes some of the joys and challenges that HSPs face - these are among issues discussed on the Introductory Workshops : )